-Community involvement has been sought from the very start of the process of forming the District Plan Consultation Draft.
-Much of this work has been led by elected Councillors through the District Plan Member Policy Working Group2, which has included liaison with and input from the Town and Parish Councils regarding local needs and aspirations and early work on their Neighbourhood Plans.
+Community involvement has been sought from the very start of the process of formulating the District Plan Pre-Submission Draft.
+Much of this work has been led by elected Councillors through the District Plan Member Policy Working Group2, which has included liaison with and input from the Town and Parish Councils regarding local needs and aspirations and through work on their neighbourhood plans.

 Public consultation was undertaken on the Mid Sussex District Plan 2014 - 2031 - Consultation Draft for a period of eight weeks from 21st November 2014 until 16th January 2015.
+The Mid Sussex District Plan 2014 - 2031 Pre-Submission Draft was then published for public consultation for a period of six weeks from 12th June until 24th July 2015.